 Be conservative in your numbers.
 (For example, if countertops will cost somewhere between $3,000 and $5,000, assume that they’ll cost you $5,000.)
 Once you reach a figure, add in a cushion of 10 to 20 percent to account for unforeseen expenses and issues.

 - Articulate Wants vs. Must-Haves

 In every home remodel project, there are a list of items you want to get done.
 However, unless you have a massive budget, you probably won’t be able to accomplish everything.
 It’s important that you learn to differentiate the wants from the must-haves.
-The must-haves come first and then if – and only if – you have room in your budget leftover, you can tackle some of the wants.
+For instance, if your windows are broken and you can feel a draft even when they are closed, then replacement windows would be considered a must-have, and must-haves come first and then if – and only if – you have room in your budget leftover, you can tackle some of the wants.

 - Consider Temporary Housing